benninkrs/CombinOptHeur.jl/README.md

 # CombinOptHeuristics.jl
 **CombinOptHeuristics** provides heuristic solvers for combinatorial optimization.
-It additionally provides types and constructors to for problem instances and some standard benchmark problems.
+It additionally provides types and constructors for problem instances, as well as some public domain benchmark problems.
+Currently only quadratic unconstrained binary optimization (QUBO) is supported, but the plan is to eventually support quadratic assignment problems (QAP) as well.

-- The types `QUBO` and `QAP` respectively represent quadratic unconstrained binary optimization (QUBO) problems and quadratic assignment problems (QAP).
+- The type `QUBO` represents a QUBO problem.
-- Convenience functions `ising`, `maxcut`, and `travsales` facilitate the construction of Ising energy minimization, MAXCUT, and travelling salesperson problems.
+- Convenience functions `ising` and `maxcut` facilitate the construction of Ising energy minimization and MAXCUT problems.
 - The `solve` function generates heuristic solutions for a given problem.
-(QAP solvers are not yet implemented.)

 More details can be found in the source documentation.